Pheonix244001/Code4rena-Scraper/README.md

-A scraper in python to scrape all audit reports of code4rena
+Bash script to get code4rena reports through github python script to sort all of them